 Certain regulations must be observed to conform with the policies of the Board of Regents.
 Fees and charges are due and payable at the beginning of each term at the time of registration.
 Registration is not complete until all fees have been paid.
-Students should not begin to register without having sufficient funds to pay all fees.
+Students should not begin the registration process without having sufficient funds to pay all fees.

-A student who is delinquent in his or her financial obligations to the University, or to any facet of the University community, will not be allowed to register for the next term, to transfer credits to another school, or to graduate from the University.
+A student who is delinquent in his or her financial obligations to the University, or to any facet of the University community, will not be allowed to register for the next term, to transfer credits to another school, to receive academic transcripts, or to graduate from the University.
 In some instances the financially delinquent student may be enjoined by the appropriate University official from attending classes for which enrolled and/or from taking final examinations.